Pediatric Dental Emergencies – Coppell, TX

 Chipped/ Fractured Permanent Tooth

 Get in touch with your pediatric dentist right away.
 In order to save the tooth, prevent an infection from developing, and lower your need for extensive dental treatment, it’s important to act quickly.
 Reduce swelling by rinsing your mouth out with water and applying a cold compress.
-Locate any pieces of the tooth and bring them to the office.
+Locate any pieces of the tooth and bring them to the dental office.

 Chipped/ Fractured Baby Tooth

 When a tooth is fractured or chipped, a pediatric dentist may be able to restore it with a dental filling.
 They can then reshape and polish the tooth to make it look more even.
 However, this depends on the severity of the injury.
-Make sure to bring any pieces of the tooth with you to the office and give them a call as soon as possible.
+Make sure to bring any pieces of the tooth with you to the dental office and give them a call as soon as possible.
 Baby teeth may be meant to fall out, but early removal can cause problems with their oral development.

 Severe Blow to the Head